 Exoscale Compute Quick Start

-Through this quick start you will create and access your first instance.
+In this quick start guide, you will create and access your first instance (sometimes referred to as a virtual machine or VM).

-Before creating an instance, if you plan to use a Linux- or BSD-based operating system, we strongly encourage you to set up a SSH Keypair for added security and ease of access.
-This article assumes you did so.
-Here is a detailed tutorial on setting up SSH Keypairs.
+Before you create an instance, if you plan to use a Linux-based or BSD-based operating system, we strongly encourage you to set up a SSH keypair for added security and ease of access.

 You also need to have enough credit to start and run your instance.

-You can freely choose a display name for your instance.
+Choose a display name for your instance.
 Only letters, digits and hyphens are allowed.
-If you leave this field blank the instance’s name will be the instance’s uuid.
+If you leave this field blank, the instance’s display name will be the instance’s UUID.

-A good naming convention for your instances will help you work on them later on, by filtering your instances list.
-You can also change the display name of your instance later on on the instance detail screen.
+A good naming convention for your instances will help you work on them later, because you can filter your instance list by display name.
+You can also change the display name of your instance later on the instance detail view.

 Choose the right template

-From the templates list you can choose between different operating systems that are either Linux, BSD or Windows based.
-For this tutorial you can choose either the latest Ubuntu Linux or the latest Microsoft Windows Server distribution (or any other OS if you feel comfortable to follow along!).
+From the templates list, you can choose between different operating systems that are either based on Linux, BSD or Windows.
+For this guide, we recommend that you choose either the latest Ubuntu Linux or the latest Microsoft Windows Server distribution.

 Choose how much RAM and CPU you need

-You can choose between different service levels (combinations of CPU cores and RAM memory).
-Some operating systems may be restricted from some choices because of their own specifications.
+You can choose between different service levels, which are combinations of CPU cores and RAM memory.
+Some operating systems may be restricted because of their specifications.

-Please note you will be able to modify this choice later on by scaling your instance up or down to another service level.
-If you wish you can read more about scaling here.
+Please note you will be able to modify your service level choice later on by scaling your instance up or down.
+You can read more about scaling for additional details.

 Choose your instance volume size

-Similarly to service levels some disk sizes may be restricted by operating system limitations.
+Like service levels, some disk sizes may be restricted by operating system limitations.

-As we said in the beginning we assume you will use an SSH Keypair if you choose to start a Linux-based instance.
-Windows users can simply skip this point.
+Like we mentioned at the top of this guide, we assume you will use an SSH keypair if you choose to start a Linux-based instance.

-Your machine will automatically be provisioned with the key you choose and you will be able to access it via SSH straight away.
+Your instance will be automatically provisioned with the key you choose.
+You will be able to access it via SSH right away.

 Firewall rules - Security Groups

-Security Groups are firewalling rules.
+Security Groups are firewall rules.
 An empty security group called default

-is already provided, but you may add more groups and even combine them.
+is already provided, but you can add more security groups or even combine them.

 A security group without defined rules behaves like this: